Transitional fossil: Missing links

 The search for a fossil showing transitional traits between apes and humans, however, was fruitless until the young Dutch geologist Eugène Dubois found a skullcap, a molar and a femur on the banks of Solo River, Java in 1891.
-The find combined a low, ape-like skull roof with a brain estimated at around 1000 cc, midway between that of a chimpanzee and an adult human.
+The find combined a low, ape-like skull roof with a brain estimated at 1000 cc, midway between that of a chimpanzee and an adult human.
 The single molar was larger than any modern human tooth, but the femur was long and straight, with a knee angle showing that "Java Man" had walked upright.
 Given the name Pithecanthropus erectus ("erect ape-man"), it became the first in what is now a long list of human evolution fossils.
 At the time it was hailed by many as the "missing link," helping set the term as primarily used for human fossils, though it is sometimes used for other intermediates, like the dinosaur-bird intermediary Archaeopteryx.

 Sudden jumps with apparent gaps in the fossil record have been used as evidence for punctuated equilibrium.
 Such jumps can be explained either by macromutation or simply by relatively rapid episodes of gradual evolution by natural selection, since a period of say 10,000 years barely registers in the fossil record.

 While "missing link" is still a popular term, well-recognized by the public and often used in the popular media, the term is avoided in scientific publications.
 Some bloggers have called it "inappropriate"; both because the links are no longer "missing", and because human evolution is no longer believed to have occurred in terms of a single linear progression.